SEARCH

 And, of course, it’s the best time of year to plant cold-loving bulbs for spring flowers.

-Timing depends on your location and how long you have before first frost (if you get frost!) but this list should give you some ideas.
+Timing depends on your location and how long you have before first frost (if you get frost!).

 1Garlic

 Now is the time!
-Garlic does best when planted in the fall, enjoying a good winter chill, before maturing for harvest in the summer.
+Garlic does best when planted in the fall, enjoying a good winter chill, before maturing for harvest the following summer.

 You’ll want to get the garlic bulbs in the ground while the weather is cool (not warm or freezing).
 They’ll establish roots and be ready to multiply in the new year.